a1div0/acme-client/README.md

 getCert(settings, yourChallengeSetupProc)
 ```
 This procedure starts the process of automatically obtaining a certificate.
 Contains the `settings` parameter, which is a table with fields:
-* `dnsName` - required field, domain name with a certificate;
+* `dnsName` - required field, domain name with a certificate
-* `certPath` - required field, full path to the folder with certificates;
+* `certPath` - required field, full path to the folder with certificates
-* `certName` - optional, default = `cert.pem`, this is the name of the file, the certificate will be created with the animals;
+* `certName` - optional, default = `cert.pem`, this is the name of the file, with which the certificate will be created
-* `csrName` - required field, the name of the certificate signing request file created earlier and placed in the `certPath` folder;
+* `csrName` - required field, the name of the certificate signing request file created earlier and placed in the `certPath` folder
-* `challengeType` - optional, default = `http-01`, this setting indicates what type of verification that you own the domain will be in the Republic.
+* `challengeType` - optional, default = `http-01`, this setting indicates what type of verification that you own the domain will be used.
 There are two options available: `http01` and `dns01`.
 The first type of verification confirms ownership, the impact of a GET request on a specific site address.
 The second type of check makes a DNS query.
 The second type of verification is required if a certificate for a domain name is encountered with all subdomains at once: `*.domain.name` (wildcard certificates).
 More details can be found below in the article and [here](https://letsencrypt.org/en/docs/challenge-types/ "here").
 * `acmeDirectoryUrl` - optional, default = "https://acme-v02.api.letsencrypt.org/directory", this is the path to the entry point of the ACME-server.

 The second parameter is `proc` - this is your procedure to make sure your server does the ACME check.
 Implementation depends on the type of validation: